SivanC/99-scala-problems/README.md

 was able to write it with only 1 variable tracking both the length and character of the run, and also make the function tail recursive.

+Problems 14/15(\*, \*\*): Not sure why 15 is two stars, both easily handled with the usual tail recursion strategy so far.

+Problem 16(\*\*): Surprisingly interesting problem, had to think about how to track the index of each element (accumulator), the proper way to handle the first element (make its index one), and desired behavior when n is less than 1 or greater than the list size.

+Problem 17(\*): Challenging for a one-star problem.
+Have to decide what to do when the length is non-positive.

+Problem 18(\*\*): Required a lot of thought to be put into edge cases and expected behavior.
+I decided to make the slice work no matter the order of the first two parameters, as that felt a little more flexible and robust, although it might lead to incorrect assumptions that one value is greater than another to the unaware.

+Problem 19(\*\*): Finally a non-tail recursion problem (well, indirectly it was).
+Glad to be able to use a previous method for an easy solution.
+I like that they had me implement negative numbers as well.

 ## Bonus: Testing Library
 At first, I used MUnit for my testing, as that was the library that was suggested on the scala docs website, and it seemed fairly